evelinag/blog/source/blog/2015/12-15-star-wars-social-network.md

 In the previous steps I saved all the networks in JSON.
 Here I loaded them and defined the nodes and links using the data from the JSON.
 For each node, I also added a colour for each node, and a `value` specifying the importance (given by the number of times the character spoke in the script).
-This defines the radius `r` attribute for the node object, scaling each node realative to its importance in the network.
+This defines the radius `r` attribute for the node object, scaling each node relative to its importance in the network.
 Similarly for the links, I also stored the strength of each link in the JSON file, and here I used it to define the `stroke-width` of each link.